pondrejk/dizzer/chap3-vis_challenges-density.md

 In point clusters, the scale dependent processing allows to create just as many aggregates as it is needed by the existing congestions.

-TODO (img) -- some description how the leaflet binning algorithm works and how it could be improved to incorporate also attribute information along with density (dynamic zone perimeter -- so that unneccesary clusters are not formed, scale dependent and density dependent rules, cluster symbols as pie charts (adamov plugin),  offload count information on some administrative polygons that wouldn't change with scale) sources:
+TODO (img) -- some description how the leaflet binning algorithm works and how it could be improved to incorporate also attribute information along with density (dynamic zone perimeter -- so that unnecessary clusters are not formed, scale dependent and density dependent rules, cluster symbols as pie charts (adamov plugin),  offload count information on some administrative polygons that wouldn't change with scale) sources:

 https://blog.mapbox.com/clustering-millions-of-points-on-a-map-with-supercluster-272046ec5c97
 https://regionbound.com/region-aware-marker-clustering-for-maps